 -spray paint (than you scratch the design you like with a sharp point).

 This are some important things you should know and remember about this project:

 -Make sure the salt is completely dissolved in the solution, and the solution is cold before use it.
-If the stainless wire touch the salt it won't work.
+If the steel wire touch the salt it won't work.

--Make sure that what you are etching is not touching the stainless wire in any place, if they do it wont work.
+-Make sure that what you are etching is not touching the steel wire in any place, if they do it wont work.